ellakoa/postcard-poem/content/posts/tiny-white-stars.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: "111"
 poem: |
+  Crushed green velvet
+  spread on the woodland floor
+  above which globes of
+  tiny white stars soar
+  Ransoms in the warming sun
+  Smothering the woodland,
+  drenching the air where ever
+  You stare.

   Ransoms in the warming spring sun
   Smothering the woodland, drenching the air
   Globes of tiny white stars where ever you gaze